A Study of Commonsense Reasoning over Visual Object Properties: A Commonsense Framework for Evaluating Object Property Reasoning

 \subsection{Object Property Dimensions}

-Drawing on prior research \cite{ilievski2021dimensions,tandon-etal-2017-webchild} on representing commonsense knowledge about properties and their relations, our framework distinguishes four object property dimensions relevant for count-based VQA.
-Each dimension captures a distinct facet of human conceptualization and reasoning about objects, their attributes, and relations in visual scenes.
+Drawing on research \cite{ilievski2021dimensions,tandon-etal-2017-webchild} on representing commonsense knowledge about objects, our framework identifies four dimensions essential for counting and comparison in VQA.
+These dimensions reflect how humans conceptualize and reason about object attributes and relationships within visual scenes.

-\textbf{Physical} knowledge refers to the dynamics of physical systems based on observable phenomena and fundamental principles~\citep{mccloskey1983intuitive} (e.g., \textit{circular objects} in Figure \ref{fig:benchmark_example}).
-Our framework enhances the list of physical properties in prior work, such as shape, color, and size (Table~\ref{tab:benchmark_comparison}), with more complex attributes like the \emph{material} (wood, metal), \emph{state} of the object (liquid, solid), and structural characteristics of the object -- including part-whole relationships such as \textit{has wheels} and \textit{has legs}.
-Physical properties, such as object qualities, materials, and part-whole relations, are prevalent in commonsense knowledge representation \citep{tandon-etal-2017-webchild,fleming2017material}.
+\textbf{Physical} knowledge refers to the dynamics of physical systems based on observable phenomena and fundamental principles~\cite{mccloskey1983intuitive} Physical properties, including object qualities (e.g., \textit{circular} in \cref{fig:benchmark_example}), materials, and part-whole relations, are prevalent in commonsense knowledge representation \cite{tandon-etal-2017-webchild,fleming2017material}.
+Our framework extends the list of physical properties in prior VQA studies, such as shape, color, and size (\cref{tab:benchmark_comparison}), with more complex attributes such as the \emph{material} (wood, metal), \emph{state} of the object (liquid, solid), and \emph{structural characteristics} of the object -- including part-whole relationships such as \textit{has wheels}.

-\textbf{Taxonomic } knowledge captures an object's semantic category or class membership, typically expressed as \textit{is-a} relations~\citep{ilievski2021dimensions}.
-Examples include broad ontological groupings such as \emph{biological} (e.g., mammals, reptiles), \emph{artifact} (e.g., furniture, tools), and \emph{food} (e.g., fruits, vegetables) categories.
-Unlike physical attributes, taxonomic properties may not be visible from visual input alone.
-To determine how many mammals are present in an image (Figure \ref{fig:benchmark_example}), for example, visual identification of species needs to be combined with knowledge of their categorization.
-The taxonomic dimension aligns with \textit{taxonomic semantic systems} from cognitive science and domain-specific knowledge representation, which group entities based on shared features and categorical similarity~\citep{mirman2017taxonomic}.
-Taxonomic groupings are also linguistically supported: for instance, \citet{lobben2012semantic} showed their universality based on similarities in the noun class system of roughly 500 languages in the Bantu language family.
+\textbf{Taxonomic } knowledge captures an object's semantic category or class membership, typically expressed as \textit{is-a} relations~\cite{ilievski2021dimensions}.
+Examples in our framework include broad ontological groupings, e.g., \emph{biological} (e.g., mammals, reptiles), \emph{artifact} (e.g., furniture, tools), and \emph{food} (e.g., fruits, vegetables) categories.
+Unlike physical attributes, taxonomic properties may not be visible from visual input alone: to determine how many mammals are present in an image (\cref{fig:benchmark_example}), recognition of species must be combined with taxonomic knowledge.
+The taxonomic dimension aligns with \textit{taxonomic semantic systems} from cognitive science and domain-specific knowledge representation, which group entities based on shared features and categorical similarity~\cite{mirman2017taxonomic}.